-As mandated by the FYEE Steering Committee, all papers are published to present.
-For a paper to be presented at the Conference, or included in the Conference Proceedings, it must pass through the entire review process and be accepted as shown below.
+As mandated by the FYEE Steering Committee, all submissions are publish to present.

+For a Full Paper, WIP, or GIFTS submission to be presented at the conference or included in the conference proceedings, it must pass through the entire review process and be accepted as shown below.